AlterMundi/ExG-Lab/docs/07-muselsl-bugfixes.md

 muselsl record --filename test.csv
 ```

-### Option 2: Manual Patching
+### Option 2: Manual Patching (NOT RECOMMENDED)

-If you already have muselsl installed, manually apply the fixes:
+If you must use the original muselsl, manually apply the fixes:

 ```bash
 # Find muselsl installation